Part of our Platinum portfolio, this All Inclusive hotel is a peaceful oasis within easy reach of Marrakech.

 Evening entertainment programme

-Shows, live music or Riu evening programme available daily.
+Shows, live music or Riu evening programme are available daily.

 Rooms ► View all